furankuhanma/furankuhanma/README.md

 ### 🏆 Highlights & Achievements

-- 🧠 Built over **30+ automation systems** with **Make.com** and **n8n**
+- 🧠 Built over **10+ automation systems** with **Make.com** and **n8n**
-- ⚙️ Developed scalable full-stack AI tools for startups and indie clients
-- 💬 Created AI chat agents integrated with real-time databases & APIs
+- 💬 Created AI chat agents integrated with real-time databases & APIs, that can be used for hotel customer support and handle bookings schedules.
-- 🪄 Delivered **hands-free lead gen, client onboarding, and email campaigns** via automation
-- 🔐 Set up secure authentication and session handling using Supabase + React
-- 📈 Helped boost team productivity by **30%+** through automated workflows

 ---